Lorain Assembly

 Lorain Assembly was a Ford Motor Company factory in Lorain, Ohio.
 The plant opened in 1958 and closed in 2005, having produced approximately 8,000,000 vehicles under 13 model names.
 Production of the plant's final product, the E-Series, moved to Ohio Assembly in Avon Lake.

+At its height in the 1970s, the plant employed about 7,500 people.
+In 2005, the plant went from 1,700 workers to 750 and then stopped production by the end of December that same year.
+Some of the employees working at the Lorain Assembly at the time, transferred to the Ohio Assembly.